Woodbridge, Irvine, California: Lakes and facilities

 The amenities include two lakes with docks, two beach lagoons, 22 pools (two of which are only for adults), 16 spas, 13 waders, 24 tennis courts, a splash pad, numerous parks with play equipment, volleyball courts, a big wheel park, horseshoe facilities, and a fitness course.
 All told, the association owns and operates 41 recreational facilities.

-Each of Woodbridge's lakes has a "beach club" next to it, where there is a "lagoon" (a sand-surrounded fresh-water swimming pool that empties into the lake), a dock facility to rent human-driven pedal boats, kayaks, canoes, sailboats, and hydro-bikes.
+Each of Woodbridge's two lakes has a "beach club" next to it, where there is a "lagoon" (a sand-surrounded fresh-water swimming pool that empties into the lake), a dock facility to rent human-driven pedal boats, kayaks, canoes, sailboats, and hydro-bikes.
 Swimming in the lakes is prohibited for insurance reasons.
 The beach clubs have two volleyball courts each.
 South lake has a recreation room and a snack shop in it also, which is only open on the 4th of July and Memorial Day.

-There are also two "swim clubs," Stone Creek and Blue Lake, on each side of Woodbridge.
+There are also two "swim clubs," Stone Creek and Blue Lake.
+Stone Creek Swim Club is located in the northernmost section of Woodbridge, while Blue Lake Swim Club is located in the southernmost section of Woodbridge.
 These have lifeguards all day 10am-10pm during summer, and weekends 11am-4pm during fall/spring and 12pm-5pm during winter.
 Stone Creek has a two-meter diving board, and Blue Lake has a one-meter and a three-meter diving board.
 The Woodbridge swim teams are based out of Stone Creek.
-Also the pools that have lifeguards are Fallbrook and Woodflower but only in the summer from 10am-5pm.
+In addition, Fallbrook and Woodflower pools have lifeguards from 10am-5pm only during the summer.
 Ashwood has lifeguards like Blue Lake and Stone Creek from 11am-4pm including in the summer.

-Twenty-four tennis courts, twenty of which are lit for night play, pathways, bikeways, and a plethora of recreational parks within the four square miles make Woodbridge a community of interest to young families as well as retirees who enjoy outdoor activities.
-Its community tennis club trains young.
+Twenty-four tennis courts, twenty of which are lit for night play, four pickleball courts, pathways, bikeways, and a plethora of recreational parks within the four square miles make Woodbridge a community of interest to young families as well as retirees who enjoy outdoor activities.
+Its community tennis club trains young residents and involves old residents alike.

 Education

 Woodbridge is served by the Irvine Unified School District.
-There is one high school in Woodbridge, Woodbridge High School.
-There are two public middle schools, Lakeside and South Lake.
+There is one high school in Woodbridge: Woodbridge High School.
+There are two public middle schools: Lakeside and South Lake.
 Stone Creek, Meadow Park, Springbrook and Eastshore are the four public elementary schools.
-All of them are California Distinguished, and were named Blue Ribbon Schools.
+All of them are California Distinguished, and all were named Blue Ribbon Schools.

 Woodbridge High School also participates in the United States Academic Decathlon.